 Ethyl Acetate is also on the EPA’s Hazardous Waste list and is listed as a narcotic.
 It may cause headaches and narcosis (stupor).

 Linalool can cause central nervous system disorders.
 It is also labeled as a narcotic.
 In studies of animals, it caused ataxic gait (loss of muscular coordination), reduced spontaneous motor activity, and depression.

 Pentane can cause headaches, nausea, vomiting, dizziness, drowsiness, and loss of consciousness.
 Repeated inhalation of vapors can cause central nervous system depression.

-When you use dryer sheets, all you’re accomplishing is coating your clothes in a toxic film of artificial chemicals.
+When you use dryer sheets, all you accomplish is coating your clothes in a toxic film of artificial chemicals.

 Some people do complain of static with dryer balls.
 A quick insider tip: shorten your drying time.
 When you dry your clothes for too long in a clothes dryer, they will contain static.

 Clothing wrinkles and static.
-Nobody got time for that!
+Nobody has time for that!

-Instead of grabbing a spray bottle of knowingly questionable or toxic (if labeled) ingredients, just dilute some Thieves Cleaner, and spray on your laundry to release fabric wrinkles!
+Instead of grabbing a spray bottle of knowingly questionable or toxic (if labeled) ingredients, dilute some Thieves Cleaner and spray on your laundry to release fabric wrinkles!